patricksmill/QuickNotes/README.md

 A note-taking application for Android devices that makes taking and organizing notes simpler, leveraging the power of AI.

-## Project Structure

-The project follows the Model-View-Controller (MVC) architectural pattern:

-- model: Contains the data models and business logic
-- view: Contains the UI components and layouts
-- controller: Contains the logic that connects the model and view

 ## Functionality

 This Android application provides the following features: